Gking3k/fraud-detection-model/README.md

-# Fraud Detection and Deception Model
+# A Deception Model for Combating Malicious Activities in Financial Data

 This is a complete fraud detection model integrated with deception techniques, built using Python and Flask.
 It demonstrates fraud detection using a trained XGBoost model and includes honeypot-based deception techniques for detecting malicious activity.
 A case study using simulated First Bank Nigeria data is also included.

 ##  Project Contents